trilitech/tezos-developer-docs/src/pages/smart-contracts/avoiding-flaws/index.md

 The best way to prevent this type of attack is simply to, depending on your use case, use `sender` (or `caller` in some languages) where possible instead of `source`.

-## 2. Transferring tez in a call that should benefits others
+## 2. Transferring tez in a call that should benefit others

 ### Summary